 This homemade monkey bread is a classic pull-apart bread!
-It’s made with a homemade sweet dough and coated with a healthy dose of cinnamon sugar!
+It’s made with homemade sweet dough and coated with a healthy dose of cinnamon sugar!
 The bottom of the bundt pan is filled with a melted butter brown sugar mixture that makes the top pieces of the monkey bread the best part of the whole thing!
 Looking for a quick 5-ingredient Monkey Bread?
 I’ve got you covered.

 Monkey bread is a pretty popular dessert, at least at my house.
 It’s actually an all-time favorite of mine!
 But today I’m setting aside the store-bought cans of biscuits today and making homemade monkey bread with a sweet dough that can be whipped up in 15 minutes.